 The Mission supported the implementation of the Armed Forces’ action plan against sexual violence, including through joint MONUSCO-Armed Forces-national police provincial Comités de suivi and the training of commanders and security officers on the prevention of sexual violence.
 The Mission engaged with non-State actors on the prevention of conflict-related sexual violence.
 In March 2018, with MONUSCO support, the national police developed an action plan against sexual violence, which awaits signature by the Minister of the Interior.
 With United Nations support, Ntabo Ntaberi Sheka (sanctioned by the Security Council Committee S/2019/280 12/35 19-04552 established pursuant to resolution 1533 (2004) concerning the Democratic Republic of the Congo in November 2011) and Serafin Lionso are being tried in military courts for mass rapes committed in Walikale province in 2010.
 In addition, the verdict in the Kavumu child rape case was upheld on appeal.
 However, despite his conviction in November for acts of rape constituting crimes against humanity, Lieutenant Colonel Mabiala Ngoma is still at large.
 Moreover, victims have not yet received the reparations awarded by the military court.

-I urge the Government to reinforce its efforts to combat sexual violence and to scale up services, including socioeconomic reintegration support for displaced and returnee women.
-I call for the armed and security forces to be adequately vetted and trained, to uphold a policy of zero tolerance of such violence by bringing offenders to justice, irrespective of rank, and to ensure that victims and witnesses are protected and that adequate reparations are made to victims.
+I urge the Government of the Democratic Republic of the Congo to strengthen the prevention of conflict-related sexual violence by increasing security and State presence in areas where communities are involved in mining activities.
+I call for the armed and security forces to be adequately vetted and trained, and for a policy of zero tolerance of conflict-related sexual violence to be upheld by bringing offenders to justice, irrespective of rank, and ensuring that victims are protected and receive adequate reparations.